Weak approximation for cubic hypersurfaces: Proof of the main theorem

 \section{Proof of the main theorem}

-We first show that there are ``nice" sections for a standard model of a families of cubic surfaces. \begin{lem} Let $\pi: \mcX \to B$ be a standard model of family of cubic surfaces over a smooth projective curve $B$ and $s: B \to \mcX$ be a section.
+We first show that there are ``nice" sections for a standard model of a families of cubic surfaces.
+The idea goes back to an argument of Keel-$\text{M}^{\text{c}}\text{Kernan}$ \cite{KeelMckernan} Sec.
+5, in particular, the proof of Corollary 5.6.
+Hassett-Tschinkel also used the idea of Keel-$\text{M}^{\text{c}}\text{Kernan}$ to study strong rational connectedness in \cite{WAhypersurface}, which is very similar to the argument presented here. \begin{lem} Let $\pi: \mcX \to B$ be a standard model of family of cubic surfaces over a smooth projective curve $B$ and $s: B \to \mcX$ be a section.
 Given finitely many points $b_1, \ldots, b_k$ in $B$, and a positive integer $N$, there is a section $s': B \to \mcX$ such that $s'$ is congruent to $s$ modulo $\mfm_{B,b_i}^{N}$ and $s'(B-\cup b_i)$ lies in the smooth locus of $\pi: \mcX \to B$. \end{lem} \begin{proof} One first resolves the singularities of $\mcX$ along the fibers over $b_i$ in such a way that the partial resolution is an isomorphism except along these fibers.
 Then use the iterated blow-up construction according to the jet data of $s$ near the points $b_i$.
 After sufficiently many iterated blow-ups, fixing the jet data is the same as passing through fixed components.
 Call the new space $\mcX_1$.

-Then the lemma is reduced to show that there is a section of the new family $\mcX_1 \to B$ which has desired intersection number with irreducible components of the fibers over $b_1, \ldots, b_k$ in $B$ and lies in the smooth locus of $\mcX_1 \to B$.
+Then the lemma is reduced to showing that there is a section of the new family $\mcX_1 \to B$ which has desired intersection number with irreducible components of the fibers over $b_1, \ldots, b_k$ in $B$ and lies in the smooth locus of $\mcX_1 \to B$.

 In the following proof, we will show that the given section $s$, after adding very free rational curves in general fibers, deforms away from the singular locus of the total space.
 Since the deformation will not change the intersection numbers with divisors, we get a deformation into the smooth locus with the jet data fixed.